quasant1/cardgamedriver/codereview.md

 ```
 discard.getDeck().add(firstCard);
 ```
+This should work, since it bascially just skips the step of putting the card into the pool and puts it into the discard pile directly.

 ### Do all methods have a clear purpose?
 Is there any debugging code that should be commented out?
 Yes, I think the methods have a clear purpose.
 There was an `iTurn` variable in the `LamarckianPoker` class that seemed to track the number of turns during the game, but it didn't seem to be used anywhere in the results, so I commented it out.